patrickkunka/easydropdown/README.md

 EasyDropDown **does not support** the `<select multple>` attribute by design.
 As anyone who's ever used the native browser implementation will know, a single vertical list is a very poor user interface for a selecting multiple options from a menu.
 It lacks any concept of ordering, and requires non-intuitive keyboard interaction.

-There are far better solutions to this problem, typically involving two parallel lists, with drag-to-reorder functionality.
+There are far better solutions to this problem, typically involving two parallel lists, with drag-to-reorder functionality which is far beyond the scope of this library.
 EasyDropDown is not intended to solve this problem and was created to function as a simple **lightweight** solution for styling single-option select menus only.
 As such you should look elsewhere if you require multi-select functionality.